Photo by RDNE Stock project on Pexels.

 It’s based on attachment to a certain area and region, and often also based on generations knowing each other and growing up and living together over longer periods of time.

-The other one is based on common interests, experiences and projects, and they might only come together for a certain time period.
+The other one is based on common interests, experiences and projects, and they might only come together occasionally or for a certain period of time.

 Members don’t even necessarily all have to know each other, but just share a common ‘feature’ (queer, black, neurodivergent, etc.) or come together to fight for a certain cause.